Hamish Lowe - Principal environmental scientist

 Britt has a Bachelor of Agricultural Science (Hons) from Lincoln University.
 Her honours project looked at the incorporation of fresh and old biochar into soil to reduce nitrogen leaching and emissions from cow urine patches.
-She comes from a viticulture background, and developed a passion for the outdoors and farming at young age.
-Britt has experience with Overseer and APSIM modelling, with soil science and nutrient management being areas of interest.
+Britt comes from a viticulture background, and developed a passion for the outdoors and farming at young age.
+She has experience with Overseer and APSIM modelling, with soil science and nutrient management being areas of interest.
 In her spare time, Britt plays soccer and has two horses that she rides competitively.

 Peter Hill - Senior advisor

 Peter is experienced in managing and undertaking natural resource management and advocacy.
 Following early science and investigation roles Peter spent a number of years in the local government environment followed by a period of environmental advocacy.
 More recently he has pulled his combined skills together to manage and coordinate investigations and resource consenting for waste, water and soil related projects.